certtools/intelmq/docs/dev/guide.rst

 * `INTELMQ_SKIP_REDIS`: redis-related tests are ran by default, set this to 1 to skip those.
 * `INTELMQ_TEST_EXOTIC`: some bots and tests require libraries which may not be available, those are skipped by default.
 To run them, set this to 1.
 * `INTELMQ_TEST_REDIS_PASSWORD`: Set this value to the password for the local redis database if needed.
+* `INTELMQ_LOOKYLOO_TEST`: Set this value to run the lookyloo tests.
+Public lookyloo instance will be used as default.

 For example, to run all tests you can use: